WasmEdge/docs/docs/contribute/contribute.md

 Welcome!
 We are glad that you want to contribute to our project! 💖

-As you get started, you are in the best position to give us feedback on areas of the project that we need help with including:
+As you get started, you are in the best position to give us feedback on areas of the project that we need help with includes:

 * Problems found during setting up a new developer environment
 * Gaps in our Quickstart Guide or documentation